Fitoussi/geo-my-wp/readme.txt

 = 1.2 =
 * Multisite bug fix - now works for each blog on WP Multisite.
-* Two styling added to choose from "default" and "blue" for each shortcodeand. more to come.
+* Two styling added to choose from "default" and "blue" for each shortcode, and more to come.
 * Styling for Google maps' info window.
 * Meta boxes added - phone, fax, email address, website address.
 * shortcode options added - show/hide feature image and show/hide excerpt.